 Without doubt one of the biggest challenges for businesses and food officers remains achieving allergen compliance.
 As previously reported the major issue is not with larger businesses but with smaller independents who are still struggling to comply.
 Whilst many businesses constantly change suppliers due to costs, they do not update their allergen records.
-Our work in this area is done jointly with Trading Standards.
-We are currently reviewing how we advise businesses to achieve better compliance.
+Our work in this area is done jointly with the Worcestershire County Council Trading Standards service.
+We are currently dealing with some very challenging and complex allergen investigations and reviewing how we can better advise businesses to achieve compliance.